nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 ## Control Software

-The Sawppy project included a control sytem built as a Python web app.
+The Sawppy project included a control system built as a Python web app.
 It's a great demonstration of the working chassis but has some problems and limitations:

 - Uses an outdated version of Python